 Ge and Kü (256) take dadhanve as transitive (Ge "... liess ... laufen," Kü "... hat laufenlassen..."), but the other examples of this medial perfect are intransitive (VIII.19.1, also taken by Kü as transitive, can be interpreted in the same way as this one), and the accusative can easily be a goal.
+See comm. ad VIII.19.1 and X.113.2.

-VIII.33.13: On náyám see VIII.2.28.
-After my reexamination of the evidence (Hock Fs., 2013) I would now rephrase the translation of the first three pādas as "Drive here, most powerful Indra, to the somian honey to drink it, as bounteous one, all on your own," eliminating "to the landing site" and construing áchā with mádhu ... somyám in the preceding pāda.
-The tr. "all on your own" renders náyám, that is, ná + ayám./
+VIII.33.13: On nāyám see VIII.2.28.
+After my reexamination of the evidence (Hock Fs., 2013) I would now rephrase the translation of the first three pādas as "Drive here, most powerful Indra, to the somian honey to drink it, as bounteous one, all on your own,"

+eliminating "to the landing site" and construing áchā with mádhu ... somyám in the preceding pāda.
+The tr. "all on your own" renders nāyám, that is, nā + ayám.

-A new clause begins with $\underline{srn}avat$ in the middle of c.
-Ge takes all of cd together, but the accentuation of $\underline{srn}avat$ is unexplained in this interpretation.
+A new clause begins with \underline{srn} avat in the middle of c.
+Ge takes all of cd together, but the accentuation of \underline{srn} avat is unexplained in this interpretation.
 Moreover \underline{acha} is not otherwise found with \sqrt{sru} but is common with \sqrt{ya} .
-However the distribution of clauses is handled, there is a switch of person between 2nd ps. \underline{yahi} in pada a and 3rd ps. $\underline{srn}avat$ in c, both with Indra as subj.
+However the distribution of clauses is handled, there is a switch of person between 2^{nd} ps. \underline{yahi} in pada a and 3rd ps. \underline{srn} avat in c, both with Indra as subj.